ARTUR FEDOROWSKI, M.D, Ph.D., ANDRZEJ STECIWKO, M.D, Ph.D. and JERZY RABCZYNSKI, M.D, Ph.D

 Tumor.
 Morris hepatoma 5123D maintained by a serial passage in the Animal Laboratory of the Department of Pathological Anatomy (see above) was the object of the study.
 Morris hepatoma is a transplantable tumor coming from rat hepatocytes, primarily obtained by H.P.
 Morris, B.Sc., Ph.D., from the Department of Biochemistry, Howard University College of Medicine, Washington, D.C.
 The 5123 variant is moderately differentiated, grows locally, and produces early metastases to the lungs (Wepsic et al., 1976).
 According to a standard passage procedure, the tumor was excised from the tumor-bearer 3 weeks after implantation.
 All connective tissue and necrotic foci were removed.
 From the tumor sample, a homogenate was prepared under sterile conditions in a glass vessel.

-The output signal (i.e., the input signal that was subjected to modulation and transmitted to the output) is emitted by an electrode identical to the input electrode and connected to the output of the device.
+The output signal (i.e., the input signal that was subjected to modulation and transmitted to the output) is emitted by an applicator identical to the input applicator and connected to the output of the device.
 Modulation parameters can be programmed on the front panel.

 LF-EM LEADING TO MOR::SPATOMA REGRESSION